amanAtGit03/test-1/README.md

 # test-1
-## this repo is for jenkin lab practice
+## this repo is for jenkins lab practice